 Requirements Gathering Videos

 A major cause of project failure and source of frustration is not having captured the requirements correctly.
-Therefore, it is of utmost importance to use a variety of sources to have the defined requirements BEFORE any research is done.
-This list is not limited, but here typically where customer requirements are listed.
+Therefore, it is of utmost importance to use a variety of sources to outline the defined requirements before any research is done.
+This list is not limited, but these sources are where customer requirements are typically listed:

 - Brainstorm sessions